On this page:

 = 5

-(The length of the hypotenuse -- the square of 3 is 9, the square of 4 is 16, + returns their sum 25, then SQRT draws the square root.)
+(The hypotenuse of the right-angled triangle with kathetes 3 and 4 -- the square of 3 is 9, the square of 4 is 16, + returns their sum 25, then SQRT draws the square root.)

 ?
 3.5 SQ PI *